bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:23:05

 So I mean, output descriptors just seem to be like now the show.
-And then we got into mini script was essentially like just a fancy way of doing output descriptors.
+And then we got into Miniscript was essentially like just a fancy way of doing output descriptors.

 Rijndael: 00:23:15